On this page:

 - Progress Details includes all student activity, regardless of the date range.

-- Errors include different ranges of student activity based on the product and the view.
+- Errors include different ranges of student activity based on the component and the view.

 - Y-axis.
 Maps the student's percent complete score.
 Each point corresponds directly to the scores in the Student Percent Complete History report, illustrating the student's progress within an exercise over time.